olorunfe/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-0- create a script that creates an alias
+0- create a script that creates an alias.
-1- creates a script that prints string and current linux user 2- adds a directory to a directory
+1- creates a script that prints string and current linux user.
+2- adds a directory to a directory.
+3- script to count the number directories in the path.